CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/06-integrate-AML-and-PowerBI.md

 # Exercise 6: Integrate Azure Machine Learning and PowerBI

+A dashboard in Power BI using data from the best-trained ML model can provide valuable insights and improve decision-making within your organization.
+By following these steps and considering these tips, you can create a powerful and effective dashboard that supports data-driven insights and actions.

+To create a dashboard in Power BI using data from the best-trained ML model, you can follow these steps:

+1. Connect to the web service endpoint of the best-trained ML model in Power BI.
+2. Import the data returned by the web service into Power BI as a new dataset.
+3. Create data models in Power BI that align with your reporting requirements and integrate the ML data with other data sources as needed.
+4. Use Power BI visualization tools to create charts, graphs, tables, and other visualizations that accurately represent the ML data.
+5. Customize the visualizations as needed to support user requirements and preferences.
+6. Add the visualizations to a new or existing dashboard in Power BI.
+7. Share the dashboard with others and schedule data refreshes as needed to ensure that the dashboard is up-to-date.

 In this exercise, you will integrate the Azure Machine Learning Model within PowerBI.
 The Azure Machine Learning exposes a REST interface which you can integrate in PowerBI.

 ### Task 1: Add Machine Learning info to the PowerBI Datamodel